TextureSplat: Per-Primitive Texture Mapping for Reflective Gaussian Splatting: Additional Ablation Studies

 \section{Additional Ablation Studies}

 \paragraph{Texture Mapping vs. Increased Primitive Count} A natural question when evaluating our texture-based method is whether similar quality improvements could be achieved by simply increasing the number of primitives in the baseline method.
 To investigate this, we compared our approach against baseline models with increased primitive counts.
 We created versions of the baseline with 2× and 4× the original number of primitives by lowering the gradient threshold for densification and increasing the frequency of cloning and splitting operations during optimization.
-We compare against our method that maintain the original primitive count with the 4×4 textures per primitive.
-Notably, even with these textures, our method has lower storage requirements than the 2× primitive count baseline.
+We compare against our method that maintain the original primitive count with the 2×2 textures per primitive.
+Notably, even with these textures, our method has lower storage requirements than the 2× primitive count baseline as it only incurs an increase of 20\% in storage compared to the baseline method.
 As shown in Table~\ref{tab:primitive_count}, the performance of the baseline method actually degrades as the number of primitives increases beyond the optimal point.
-This counter-intuitive result can be explained by the fact that increasing the number of primitives creates a more complex optimization and that more primitives require more extensive sorting operations during rendering, which can lead to primitives being placed in suboptimal orders, especially with the use of global sorting~\cite{3dgs}.
+This seemingly counter-intuitive result can be explained by the fact that in practice, increasing the number of primitives creates a more complex optimization and that more primitives require more extensive sorting operations during rendering, which can lead to primitives being placed in suboptimal orders, especially with the use of global sorting~\cite{3dgs}.
 Primitives can also become cluttered, particularly in areas with complex geometry, leading to degraded normal estimation quality which is critical for reflective scenes.

 Our texture-based approach avoids these issues by increasing representational power without increasing the number of primitives, leading to better rendering quality particularly for reflective surfaces.